point-link/client/README.md

-# MiiXinn Client
+# PointLink Client

-This is the client of MiiXinn.
+This is the client of PointLink.